 There are several different types of paper, and they’re basically all really good.
 They’re surprisingly fountain pen friendly (I was expecting there to be some typical bleed through and possibly feathering), I am honestly impressed with how the paper handles.

-There are different variations of white, ivory, and kraft paper, with blank, 5×5 graph, 6.5mm lined, and perforated.
+There are different variations of white, ivory, watercolor, sketch, and kraft paper, with blank, 5×5 graph, 6.5mm lined, dot grid, and perforated.
+There are also planners available in either Weekly or Monthly options.
 I don’t have information about the specific paper weights, but they seem to be somewhere around 70-80g, with the exception of the sketchbook (100g or so) and the thin paper (around 60g, I’d guess).
-As of May 2016, there were some changes to the the line of refills, so be sure to check out Gouletpens.com for the latest Traveler’s Brand refill offerings.
+Be sure to check out Gouletpens.com for the latest Traveler’s Brand refill offerings.

 I tried to be as complete as I could in the video, so you can understand how the system works as a whole.
 I didn’t go into great detail about all of the specific notebooks and accessories because it’s just way too much to try to cover at once.
 If you have any specific questions about anything, just ask me in the comments.